Dr. Joe Davis

-Joe Davis, Ph.D., MFT received his doctoral degree in Clinical and Depth Psychology from Pacifica Graduate Institute, and his Masters Degree in Clinical Psychology from Antioch University, where he is an adjunct faculty member in the Department of Clinical Psychology.
-He is currently completing psychoanalytic training at the Los Angeles Institute and Society for Psychoanalytic Studies (LAISPS) where he was awarded the first Dodd Cohen Memorial Scholarship.
+Joe Davis, Ph.D., Psy.D, MFT received his doctoral degree in Clinical and Depth Psychology from Pacifica Graduate Institute, a doctoral degree in psychoanalysis from the Los Angeles Institute and Society for Psychoanalytic Studies (LAISPS), and his Masters Degree in Clinical Psychology from Antioch University, where he is an adjunct faculty member in the Department of Clinical Psychology.
+At LAISPS he was awarded the first Dodd Cohen Memorial Scholarship, and continues clinical studies there in preparation for membership in the International Psychoanalytic Association.
 He is a weekly participant at a grand rounds colloquium with radiologists, neurologists, and psychiatrists studying MRI and fMRI brain scans for the purposes of diagnosing traumatic brain injuries, depression, anxiety, and OCD

 Dr. Davis trained at The Maple Counseling Center, the community mental health clinic for Beverly Hills, where he later served on the clinical staff training and supervising Doctoral and MFT interns in the practice of psychodynamic psychotherapy.
 Additionally, he supervised at a treatment program for adolescents in the Department of Psychiatry at Cedars Sinai Medical Center’s Department of Psychiatry.

-Dr. Davis also holds a Masters of Fine Arts Degree in Cinema from the University of Southern California, has worked in feature film script development, and produced short films.
-His doctoral research investigated the intersection of artistic process and the clinical work of the psychotherapist.
+Joe also holds a Masters of Fine Arts Degree in Cinema from the University of Southern California.
+His doctoral research investigated the intersection of artistic process and the process work of the psychotherapist.

 Psychotherapy offers insights into how we habitually think and process experience, along with the myriad techniques we employ to avoid mental pain.
 While our "habits of mind" have a useful survival aim, some can result in painful and unproductive states---depression, anxiety, mood swings, as well as addictive and destructive behaviors.